devflowinc/ruby-sdk/docs/ChunkGroupApi.md

 api_instance = TrieveRubyClient::ChunkGroupApi.new
 tr_dataset = 'tr_dataset_example' # String | The dataset id to use for the request
 dataset_id = '38400000-8cf0-11bd-b23e-10b96e4ef00d' # String | The id of the dataset to fetch groups for.
 page = 789 # Integer | The page of groups to fetch.
-Each page contains 10 groups.
-Support for custom page size is coming soon.
+Page is 1-indexed.

 begin
   # Get Groups for Dataset